Summer Travel in Europe: Essential Tips and Must-Have Gear You Haven’t Considered

 Are you planning on visiting religious sites such as churches?
 While many churches and cathedrals don't have strict dress codes, it's still respectful to cover up your shoulders and legs.
 Bringing a scarf or shawl to wrap around your shoulders or drape over your dress or pants is a good idea.
 Please keep in mind that the same applies to men.
 There are some locations, such as the Vatican, that do not allow anyone to enter in shorts.

 Small Note: Even if you’re planning on staying on the beach all day, some restaurants by the beach still require you to wear a cover-up over your swimsuit or a t-shirt for men.
-This isn’t always the case, but probably a good thing to keep in mind when heading to the sea.
+This isn’t always the case, but it's probably a good thing to keep in mind when heading to the sea.

 5. Small Backpack

 So you’re going sightseeing all day, great!
 Don’t forget your backpack, though.
-From sunscreen to water and from cover-ups to power banks - you will need a place for all of your essentials.
+From sunscreen to water and from cover-ups to power banks, you will need a place for all of your essentials.
 My personal favorite is the Longchamp Le Pliage Backpack.
 It’s not really a travel backpack, but if you’re looking for a way to look less touristy, this one is a good option.
 Also, I call it my little Mary Poppins bag because even though it’s small, many things magically fit in there.
 No joke.

 Also, in most European countries, drinking water from the tap is safe.
 That’s why you don’t need to carry that huge water bottle around.
 Bring a small water bottle that can fit easily in a backpack, and you’ll be good to go.
-Especially in countries such as Italy, you’ll find water fountains everywhere on the street so that you can re-fill your water bottle anytime.
+Especially in countries such as Italy, you’ll find water fountains everywhere on the street so that you can refill your water bottle anytime.

 6. Carry different types of payment methods